Chotěšice: Administrative division

+Etymology

+The name is derived from the personal name Chotěš, meaning "the village of Chotěš's people".

 Geography

 Chotěšice is located about 19 km northeast of Nymburk and 53 km northeast of Prague.
-It lies in the Central Elbe Table lowland.
-The Smíchovský Stream flows through the municipality.
+It lies in the Central Elbe Table.
+The stream Smíchovský potok flows through the municipality.

 History

-The first written mention of Chotěšice is in a deed of King Ottokar I of Bohemia from 1199.
+The first written mention of Chotěšice is in a deed of King Ottokar I from 1199.

+Demographics

+Transport

+The I/32 road, which connects the D11 motorway with Jičín, passes through the municipality.

 Sights

-The landmark of Chotěšice is the Church of the Sending of the Holy Apostles.
+The main landmark of Chotěšice is the Church of the Sending of the Holy Apostles.
 It was first mentioned in the 14th century and rebuilt in the Renaissance style in 1599.